Chapter 3 Sampling an ecological network

 file system to find the file you wish to upload and then upload it

-directly to the server.
+.
 Once the file is on the server, we can load the

 relevant packages we will need and read the data into R as follows: